Jacques-Louis David’s Napoleon Crossing the Alps is one of the most famous and politically iconic images of European art history. However, it is a...

-Hasegawa Tōhaku (1539–1610) lived and worked during the Momoyama Period (1573–1615) of Japan.
-Momoyama means ‘Peach Blossom Hill’ and it was the beginning of Japan’s unification under a central government.
-It was also Japan’s transition period from the Middle Ages to Early Modern society.
+Hasegawa Tōhaku (1539–1610) lived and worked during the Momoyama period (1573–1615) in Japan.
+Momoyama means “peach blossom hill” and it was the beginning of Japan’s unification under a central government.
+It was also Japan’s transition period from medieval to early modern society.
 Hasegawa Tōhaku is one of the greatest painters of this exciting period in Japanese history.
 His reputation rests on his byōbu, which are folding screens typically formed by five to six jointed panels, and by his foundation of the Hasegawa school with many followers and imitators.

 Hasegawa Tōhaku’s Pine Trees is a large byōbu with six panels and measures 5’ 1” high by 11’ 4” wide (157 cm x 356 cm).
 It is one of a pair that would have been the left partner of the set.
 Pine Trees is constructed from Indian ink on paper attached to wooden frames.
 It depicts a grove of pines shrouded in mist with faint snow mountains in the distance.
 The trees emerge and recede into the heavy atmosphere of cold moist air.
 Some of the trees, such as in the far right foreground, tilt diagonally, suggesting the uneven terrain of the scene.
 Some of the trees, as in the background of the third panel, have a blurred outline suggesting the swaying in a blowing wind.
 The rhythmic swaying of Pine Trees echoes the Noh dance, a classical Japanese dance-drama, which was extremely popular during the Momoyama period.